 Hand at my side, I then tried to diminish the size of the mass by squeezing it into a ball as Mamede had done.
 This wasn’t so easy: I’d taken too much and the stuff was like mashed potatoes in my grip.
 The more I tried to compress it, the more it squished through my fingers like Silly Putty.
-Ze and João were too busy lifting their own pasty fistfuls to notice or care, but I could feel Mamede still watching me — the captain always knows.
+Ze and João were too busy lifting their own pasty fistfuls to notice or care, but I could feel Mamede’s eyes were on me.
+Yes, the captain always knows.

 There were a number of things working against me at this point: 1) The two items I had just eaten (caldo and fish) were wonderful, giving me a blind sense of confidence and lowering my guard.
 2) I was feeling like a wimp for being a ninny and needed to compensate somehow.
 3) I was very embarrassed by the large sticky ball in my right hand.
 4) The only farinha I had ever eaten up to that point was bland—there to absorb the flavor of the main dish (see point 1 above).
 5) I was really hungry.

 As soon as I swallowed the fish, I took a bite of the farinha.
 I didn’t even pause to smell the stuff as my hand whipped up.
 That was my first mistake.
 The second was taking a much bigger bite than I should have.
 For whatever reasons (points 2 and 3 mostly), I chomped down on that thing like a man who hasn’t eaten for days.
 By then it was too late.

 Ugh! . . .
 The first thing that hit me was a yeasty, acrid odor, like I was sucking on old gym socks used for weeks without washing and stored in a thin metal locker with southern exposure.
 The words “hot toe jam” sprang to my conscious mind but I quickly tamped them down.